“Seen from the point of view of a lie, the truth is often touted as radical.”

 The reluctance to be perceived as an agitator comes in part, from the branding by the media of extremism and zealotry, as ‘radical.’
 It’s right-wing radicalism, and left-wing radicalism, and radical Islam . . . if somebody wants an idea to wear a black hat, they call it radical.

 In reality, however, almost all change seems radical at some point.
 The American Revolution was instigated by radicals.
 A century ago, in the U.S., the idea that woman should be able to vote was considered radical.
-Civil rights leaders are considered radicals for insisting that we don’t deny basic human rights to people based on arbitrary, human constructs criteria such as race.
+Civil rights leaders are considered radicals for insisting that we shouldn’t deny basic human rights to people based on arbitrary, human constructs such as race.
 Transformative change requires certain realities to be radically different.

 “RADICALISM, n.
 The conservatism of to-morrow injected into the affairs of to-day.”